 To launch the course, click the module titles below.
 Please be patient as the content downloads to your system.
 As you complete each module, close the module window and launch the next module from this page.
 You will need to launch all required modules for the course to be considered complete.

-Important: For the best experience with this course we recommend that you use the latest version of Firefox, Chrome, Safari or Microsoft Edge.
+Important: For the best experience with this course we recommend that you use the latest version of Chrome, Edge, FireFox, or Safari.
 Older versions of Internet Explorer have been shown to have issues, therefore, we do not recommend using this browser.

-If you have any technical problems with the course modules or the lab environment please open a ticket.
+If you have any technical problems with the course modules or the lab environment view the labs documentation or submit a support ticket.

 5m